Skip to content

 Argument Description Required

---image <tag> Deploy specific local image tag Last built image
+--image <tag> Deploy specific image tag Last built image

 Examples